 Set in a picturesque landscape, the property looks out onto Mont Sainte-Victoire, so stunning that Cézanne painted it time and again throughout his career.
 The area is incredibly popular and good properties are hard to find, so it is best to concentrate on the location instead.
 Views will be with you forever, but a house can be changed to suit your needs.

 The property was a bricolage, or a jumble of rooms, that had seen many modiﬁcations over the years, leaving the floors uneven and the rooms disorganised.
 The plan was to turn it into a charming bastide Aixoise – the type of country house the region is famed for.
-To begin with, and to help determine the new layout, it was noted how the Provençal light and the colours and terrain of the landscape affected the property’s appearance and structure.
+To begin with, and to help determine the new layout, it was noted how the Provençal light and the colors and terrain of the landscape affected the property’s appearance and structure.

 This area in front of the kitchen, where the flagstones have been edged with pebbles inlaid in concrete, offers a shaded place to relax away from the heat of the summer sun.